 - Identify and establish essential functions, abilities, skills, and knowledge of their courses and evaluate students on this basis.
 Students with disabilities should meet the same course essential functions as their peers.

 - Provide accommodations only to students who are registered with DSS.
-It is NOT your responsibility to provide accommodations to students who aren’t registered with DSS.
+It is not your responsibility to provide accommodations to students who are not registered with DSS.

 - Use a syllabus statement and class announcements to invite students to disclose their needs.

 - Act immediately upon getting a student's request for accommodations by providing the service or by contacting DSS (if unsure about request).

 - Work to ensure that all audio-visual materials used in class are accessible (e.g., that videos shown are captioned for students with hearing impairments, etc.).